relaycoder/relaycode/docs/apply2.md

-I've implemented the logging levels as requested.
-Here are the code changes:
+Hello!
+As an expert AI programmer, I'd be happy to help you with your request.
+Adding a `preferredStrategy` to the configuration is a great idea for optimizing token usage and tailoring the AI's behavior.
+Here are the necessary code changes to implement this feature.

-I've introduced a `logLevel` setting in your `relaycode.config.json` which can be set to `'silent'`, `'error'`, `'warn'`, `'info'`, or `'debug'`.
-The default is `'info'`.
-I've updated the logger to respect this setting and converted verbose logs (like those in the parser) to the `'debug'` level.
+I've updated the `init` command to provide guidance on the new configuration and adjusted the `watch` command to generate and display the system prompt based on your settings.

-Here are the affected files:
+### File Changes:

 ```typescript // src/types.ts
 import { z } from 'zod';